 Q: What if a recipe calls for "2 ounces" without specifying fluid or weight?

 A: In most culinary contexts, if a recipe simply says "ounces" without specifying fluid or weight, it is usually referring to fluid ounces, especially if the ingredient is a liquid.
-However, if the ingredient is dry, it's best to clarify with the recipe author or use a reliable conversion chart to determine the appropriate weight ounce measurement.
+That said, if the ingredient is dry, it's best to clarify with the recipe author or use a reliable conversion chart to determine the appropriate weight ounce measurement.

 Conclusion